LiLittleCat/click2hide/README.md

 ## Usage

+- **Hide or Minimize**: Choose your preferred action in the settings menu: "Hide" or "Minimize".
-- **Hide Applications**: Simply click on the Dock icon of the application you wish to hide.
+- **Click to Action**: Simply click on the Dock icon of an active application to perform the selected action (Hide or Minimize).
-- **Unhide Applications**: If the application is already hidden, clicking its Dock icon will unhide it.
+- **Restore**: If the application is hidden or minimized, clicking its Dock icon again will restore it.

 ## License